ara3d/revit-fast-exporter/README.md

 An open question is whether we can perform a substantial enough amount of work in a short enough period of time, to still have a positive user experience and to not cause the application to appear to lag or stutter.

+Some code examples are being used to experiment with the OnIdling event: https://github.com/ara3d/bowerbird/blob/main/Ara3D.Bowerbird.RevitSamples/SampleRevitCommands.cs

 ---
 # Filtering of Data before Export